StewartMacLeman/Cynical-Quotes-App/README.md

 # Cynical Quotes App.

-This is a simple CRUD app to contain a users favourite cynical quotes.
+This is a simple CRUD app to contain a user's favourite cynical quotes.

-## Build with:
+## Built with:
 * Express
 * MongoDB
 * EJS